wp-plugins/wprealestate/readme.txt

 3- Add property screen with great additional options and custom post type for better SE ranking

 == Changelog ==

+= 2.3 =
+* Tested all functions for wordpress 3.7.1

 = 2.2 =
 * Added new fields in advanced search and customization